 Don’t even think about breakup sex

 As crazy as it sounds, most couples practice breakup sex nowadays.
-I don’t know if it’s because they want to have fun one last time or because they think it’ll make them change their mind, but, in my opinion, it’s absolutely freaking crazy.
+I don’t know if it’s because they want to have fun one last time (right before breakup stages kick in) or because they think it’ll make them change their mind, but, in my opinion, it’s absolutely freaking crazy.

 So, breakup sex is off the table.
 It can only confuse you and make you think that you’ve made a hasty decision and that you should try to work things out instead of breaking up.